kebiraj/cicd/README.md

 Pull and run the image
 First step, running up the services

 Since one of the goals is to obtain the Sonarqube report of our project, we should be able to access sonarqube from the jenkins service.
-Docker compose is a best choice to run services working together.
+Docker compose is a best choice to run services working together.# cicd